Earmyas-Measho/termina-voice-support-for-windows/research-data/README.md

 - Use for replication studies and meta-analyses
 - Verify statistical calculations independently
 - Cite the original thesis when using this data
-- Contact authors for additional context if needed
+- Contact me for additional context if needed

 ### For Educators
 - Use as teaching material for HCI courses